Scottsville MuseumPhoto ArchiveBusinessCemeteriesChurchEventsFloodsHomesPortraitsPostcardsSchool

 Image Number: RollTenNeg16A

-Located on the south side of Horseshoe Bend, the Snowden home sat on a high bluff overlooking Scottsville and the James River as shown in this 1907 Burgess photo below.
-All the land between the bluff and the James River originally belonged to Randolph Jefferson.
-Note that no bridge exists across the James River in below photo, as river crossings still relied on the ferry as in Randolph Jefferson's time.
+Located on the south side of Horseshoe Bend, the Snowden home sits on a high bluff overlooking Scottsville and the James River as shown in this 1907 Burgess photo below.
+All the land between the bluff and the James River originally belonged to Randolph Jefferson in the 1757-1815 time period.
+Note that no bridge exists across the James River in below photo, as river crossings in 1907 still relied on the ferry as in Randolph Jefferson's time.

 Image Located On: Capturing Our Heritage, CDB8 (above photo)